AaltoML/heterophily-imp/README.md

 </div>

 ## Experiment 1: Node classification
-Get into the node classification directory at first
+Get into the experiment directory of node classification at first:
 ```
 cd node_classification
 ```